SuffolkLITLab/prompts/README.md

 2. Select your model
 3. Make sure that _Cross-Origin-Resource-Sharing_ is on
 4. Start your server
-5. copy the url for your server and use that as your API Base on LIT Prompt's _Templates and Settings_ screen (you can leave the API Key blank)
+5. Copy the url for your server and use that as your API Base on LIT Prompt's _Templates and Settings_ screen (you can leave the API Key blank)

 # Export Interactions to HTML